 Outside: Kiln openings, trade stands, hands on activities, student demonstrations, demonstrator areas.

 From 4:30pm Finale, awards, raffle and official close.

+The full 2019 programme will be available here form Mid Jume.
 The 2017 programme is available as a PDF to download where you can see the type of activities and events that happen over the weekend -click here: ICF brochure 2017